Processing Programming Language: Examples, Projects & Getting Started

 The setup() method is a cornerstone of any Processing sketch.
 Executed once at the start, it initializes the environment and prepares it for the sketch execution.
 Common configurations within void setup include defining the window size with the size() function or enabling full-screen mode with fullScreen().
 These settings are crucial for setting up the canvas on which your visual elements will be drawn.

-By using the size() function, you can specify the dimensions of the display window, while the fullScreen() function makes the sketch occupy the entire screen.
+By using the size() function, you can specify the dimensions of the display window by setting the width and height parameters, which determine the overall size of the sketch window and influence how shapes are positioned and scaled within the sketch.
+The fullScreen() function makes the sketch occupy the entire screen.
 These configurations ensure that your sketch is displayed as intended, providing a consistent starting point for your visual creations.

 Draw Method